-The Niagara Falls Helicopter Ride only lasts 12 minutes, but it was a really special and memorable 12 minutes.
+The Niagara Falls Helicopter Ride was over too quickly, but it was special and memorable.
 The views we had we will never forget.
 If I had the chance to go for another ride I would!
 Check out our video to get a better sense of the experience.

-- Don’t worry about where you sit inside the helicopter everyone will have a great view.
+- Don’t worry about where you sit inside the helicopter, with the large windows, everyone will have a great view.

-- Call ahead if the weather looks questionable to see if Niagara Helicopters are able to fly.
+- You don’t need to book in advance but call ahead if the weather looks questionable to see if Niagara Helicopters are able to fly.

 We are happy to co-host the Weekly Postcard Linkup.
 Everyone is invited to join us and share their travel blog posts here beginning at 12 p.m.
 (PST) / 8 p.m.
 (GMT) Friday, June 23rd.